|

 fig.24 - A small portion of

-the comparing among 2000 and 1982 survey co-ordinates - north elevation
+the comparing among 2000 and 1982 survey co-ordinates - north elevation The 2000 survey is

 therefore numerically defined also for what concern the extrados lines of